Our agile app building platform is the foundation for innovative digital experiences at scale for mobile, desktop and beyond

 Recognizing apps that use XModule to deliver the best and most creative mobile experiences through XModule(s) and/or XComponent(s) to facilitate hyper-personalized and unique experiences to students on campus.

-The winners: University of Houston and California State University, San Marcos
+The winners: University of Houston (UH Go) and California State University, San Marcos (CSUSM)

 The University of Houston is heavily utilizing X-Module in their App for their digital ID or “Cougar Card”, for handling the authentication of personas for a more personalized experience and for authenticating users and automatically redirecting them to the Blackboard LMS or to their Cougar Card, and many more!